Clatterbridge Cancer Centre NHS Foundation Trust: The Marina Dalglish Centre

 Treating breast, bowel, urology and lung cancers, The Marina Dalglish Centre was opened in 2007, having been converted from an old special care baby unit.
 Although this centre is also on the Aintree Hospitals campus, it is in a separate building to the Clatterbridge Cancer Centre Liverpool, which was built at a later date.

 Southport Hospital

 Following a £1.3 million renovation, the centre runs a nurse-led chemotherapy delivery service from Southport Hospital's Medical Day Unit, for bowel, breast and lung cancer patients.

 St Helen's Hospital

 The Trust provides chemotherapy and oncology services in St Helen's Hospital.

+Group companies

+The Trust owns 2 subsidiary companies - PharmaC and PropCare as well as a joint venture with Mater Private Healthcare, The Clatterbridge Private Clinic.

 Performance

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
-At that time it had 866 full-time equivalent staff and a sickness absence rate of 4.1%.
 92% of staff recommend it as a place for treatment and 73% recommended it as a place to work.
+In March 2023, it had 1,796 full-time equivalent staff and a sickness absence rate of 4.7% compared to 4.9% average across England.

 In 2019 the trust was rated as good by the Care Quality Commission dropping from an outstanding rating in 2017.